Around the Road in 8 Days – Iceland Ring Road Itinerary

 Many people either make this a strict driving day through the north, or stop for the evening somewhere in the east fjords, often in the charming town of Seydisfjorður.
 My goal for the day was to make it to Dettifoss with enough time to grab dinner in the evening.

 Instead of winding my way through the eastern fjords, I opted to depart the Iceland Ring Road and cut through on highway 939.
-It’s an unpaved highway that winds through the mountains and provides great views.
+It’s an (as of this writing) unpaved highway that winds through the mountains and provides great views.
 From the looks of things, it seemed as if they might be paving it soon as there was a huge amount of road work happening on it.
 Taking highway 939 instead of the Iceland Ring Road saves about 45 minutes of driving time, leaving more time at your final destination.

 Remember my gas story at the beginning of this post?
-That happened today, as I drove through Egilsstaðir with just over half of a tank.
+Yup, that happened today, as I drove through Egilsstaðir with just over half of a tank.
 Don’t make the same mistake as me, that town is the last gas stop until Reykjahlíð and I was sweating bullets!
 I’m glad I rented a fuel efficient sub-compact car instead of a 4×4, because that is a very long stretch of road for any car to go without filling up!

 One thing to note for Dettifoss is that there are two entrances, and both require a fairly lengthy detour from the Iceland Ring Road to access.
 If you want to get any kind of decent experience from this waterfall whatsoever, YOU HAVE TO ENTER FROM THE EAST SIDE ON HIGHWAY 864.
 Google will not necessarily tell you to do this!

-Heading To Civilization
+Returning To Civilization

-I continued back on the Iceland Ring Road to my destination for the night, nervously staring at my gas gauge the entire way.
-I was disappointed in myself for not stopping to take photos of some spectacular landscapes between Dettifoss and Reykjahlíð.
+I continued back on the Ring Road to my destination for the night, nervously staring at my gas gauge the entire way.
+I was disappointed in myself for not stopping to take photos of some spectacular lunar landscapes between Dettifoss and Reykjahlíð.
 It was like driving through another planet at times, but I was too nervous (and rightfully so) to stop.
 Thankfully, I made it to Reykjahlíð with my whopping 0.3 liters of gas to spare and vowed never to cut it that close again!

 By the time I arrived at my accommodation, they had already stopped serving dinner (yes, today was one of those days…) but thankfully made an exception for me.
 My bed for the night was in a charming farm house and I was treated to an otherworldly sunset enveloped in a thick fog before tucking in for the night.